City of Mississauga Abandons Second Unit Licensing in Favour of a New One Time Registration Process

 The City of Mississauga has recently made fundamental changes to the way that it regulates secondary dwelling units in the City.
 It is imperative that all real estate professionals be aware of these changes and also the implications for their clients and customers.

-The City of Mississauga defines a SECOND UNIT is an accessory dwelling unit with its own kitchen, sanitary facilities and bedrooms/sleeping area(s) located within a Dwelling.
+The City of Mississauga defines a second unit as an accessory dwelling unit with its own kitchen, sanitary facilities and bedrooms/sleeping area(s) located within a Dwelling.

 Second Units are also known as: